Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/StaticWebsites.md

 This handler provides an easy way to serve a static website such as a [Hugo](https://gohugo.io/) application to your clients.

+> <span class="note">NOTE</span> Static websites can quickly be created by using a [project template](./templates).

+## Creating a Static Website

+The following example will make the specified application available on http://localhost:8080/.
+The handler will search for index files (such as `index.html`) and automatically generate a sitemap and robots instruction file.
+If those files already exist in the given web root, they will be served directly instead.

 ```csharp
 var tree = ResourceTree.FromDirectory("/var/html/my-website");